Sarcopenia prevalence and risk in older RA patients

 Changed

-Disclosures: This study was supported by the Swedish Research Council and other sources.
-The authors declared no conflicts of interest.
+Disclosures: This study did not declare the funding source.
+T Mochizuki, K Yano, and K Ikari declared receiving lecture honoraria from various sources.
+The other authors declared no conflicts of interest.

 Publications